systemd/systemd/doc-migration/README.md

 `errors.json` will have all the files that failed to convert to rst with the respective error message for each file. running : `python3 main.py --errored` will only process the files that had an error and present in `errors.json`

-`successes_with_unhandled_tags.json` will have all the files that were converted but there were still some tags that is not defined in `db2rst.py` yet.
+`successes_with_unhandled_tags.json` will have all the files that were converted but there were still some tags that are not defined in `db2rst.py` yet.

-running : `python3 main.py --unhandled-only` will only process the files that present in `successes_with_unhandled_tags.json`
+running : `python3 main.py --unhandled-only` will only process the files that are present in `successes_with_unhandled_tags.json`

-This is to avoid running all the files at once when we only need to work on files that are not completely processed.
+This is to avoid running all files at once when we only need to work on files that are not completely processed.

 ### 2. `rst` to Sphinx